 The climb to the top is not a “free-climb” where one’s own natural capacities are all that separates oneself from the fall.
-The Spirit-infused virtues of faith, hope, and love, are the very dispositions of Christ towards humanity which ought to be cultivated and kept by the Christian throughout the ascent.
+The Spirit-infused virtues of faith, hope, and love are the very dispositions of Christ towards humanity that ought to be cultivated and kept by the Christian throughout the ascent.

 All of these different dispositions are most clearly seen in Christ throughout the different moments of His Passion, Death, and Resurrection.